Negotiating a Commercial Lease Buyout

 Commercial tenants have various reasons for wanting to get out of a lease early.
 It's important to know all of the available options.
 Fully understanding your lease agreement will go a long way toward knowing your options.
 Because commercial agreements may be especially complicated, you should always consult with an expert in contract law when entering into such an agreement.

 If you need help with negotiating a commercial lease buyout, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.